Here are the best free Handpan VST plugins for Windows and Mac. We have included video demos, feature lists, pros, cons, and plugin ratings.

 Free Handpan VST Plugins

-This table compares the best free handpan VST plugins by sound, operating system, and rating.
+This table compares handpan plugins by operating system, bit version, format, and rating.

 Related: Free Percussion VST Plugins